User-friendly introduction to PAC-Bayes bounds: Getting Rid of the Terms: Catoni's Localization Trick

 and taking $\beta = \lambda/4$ leads to

 that is

 which ends the proof. $\square$

-We end up this section with the following comment page 15 in Catoni's book~\cite{cat2007}: ``some of the detractors of the PAC-Bayesian approach (which, as a newcomer, has sometimes received a suspicious greeting among statisticians) have argued that it cannot bring anything that elementary union bound arguments could not essentially provide.
+We refer the reader to~\citet{loc2023} for more recent results on localization.
+We end up this section with the following comment page 15 in Catoni's book~\citep{cat2007}: ``some of the detractors of the PAC-Bayesian approach (which, as a newcomer, has sometimes received a suspicious greeting among statisticians) have argued that it cannot bring anything that elementary union bound arguments could not essentially provide.
 We do not share of course this derogatory opinion, and while we think that allowing for non atomic priors and posteriors is worthwhile, we also would like to stress that the upcoming local and relative bounds could hardly be obtained with the only help of union bounds''.

-\section{Beyond ``bounded loss'' and ``i.i.d observations''}
+\chapter{Beyond ``Bounded Loss'' and ``i.i.d.
+Observations''}

-If you follow the proof of the PAC-Bayesian inequalities seen so far, you will see that the ``bounded loss'' and ``i.i.d observations'' assumptions are used only to apply Lemma~\ref{lemma:hoeffding} (Hoeffding's inequality) or Lemma~\ref{lemma:bernstein} (Bernstein's inequality).
+If you follow the proof of the PAC-Bayesian inequalities seen so far, you will see that the ``bounded loss'' and ``i.i.d. observations'' assumptions are used only to apply Lemma~\ref{lemma:hoeffding} (Hoeffding's inequality) or Lemma~\ref{lemma:bernstein} (Bernstein's inequality).
 In other words, in order to prove PAC-Bayes inequalities for unbounded losses or dependent observations, all we need is a result similar to Hoeffding or Bernstein's inequalities (also called exponential moment inequalities) in this context.

-In the past 15 years, many variants of PAC-Bayes bounds were developped for various applications based on this remark.
+\enlargethispage{-\baselineskip} In the past 15 years, many variants of PAC-Bayes bounds were developped for various applications based on this remark.
 In this section, we provide some pointers.
 In the end, some authors now prefer to assume directly that the data is such that it satisfies a given exponential inequality.
-One of the merits of Theorem~\ref{thm:bound:germain} above (that is, Germain, Lacasse, Laviolette and Marchand's bound~\cite{ger2009}) is to make it very explicit: the exponential moment appears in the bound.
-Since~\cite{ger2009}, we used in our paper with James Ridgway and Nicolas Chopin~\cite{alq2016} a similar approach: we defined a ``Hoeffding assumption'' and a ``Bernstein assumtpion'' that corresponds to data satisfying a Hoeffding type inequality, or a Bernstein type inequality + the usual Bernstein condition (Definition~\ref{dfn:bernstein}).
-A similar point of view is used in~\cite{riv2020}.
+One of the merits of Theorem~\ref{thm:bound:germain} above, from~\citet{ger2009}, is to make it very explicit: the exponential moment appears in the bound.
+A similar approach is used by~\citet{alq2016}: a ``Hoeffding assumption'' and a ``Bernstein assumption'' are defined, that corresponds to data satisfying a Hoeffding type inequality, or a Bernstein type inequality + the usual Bernstein condition (Definition~\ref{dfn:bernstein}).
+A similar point of view is used by \citet{riv2020}.